• Skip to primary navigation

 When the wings are done cooking, place them in the bowl with the sauce and toss them to coat.
 Sprinkle the grated parmesan cheese over top and give them another toss until the wings are evenly coated.

-Serve air fryer garlic parmesan wings warm with a light splash of fresh lemon juice, cut carrots or celery sticks, and a side of your favorite dipping sauce.
+Serve air fryer garlic parmesan wings warm with a light splash of fresh lemon juice, cut carrots or celery sticks, and a side of your favorite dipping sauce, like this greek yogurt ranch dressing.

 *As a brief disclaimer: there are so many different kinds of air fryers on the market, which makes it hard to develop universal cook times for air fryer recipes.
 This was the optimal time and temperature for my air fryer, but it may vary for you depending on the size and brand.
 Use this cook time as a recommendation and check your wings a little bit before the 15 minute mark.
 Add a little more time in small increments until the wings are cooked through and cooked to your preferred crispness.